 - The hospital’s carelessness in terms of physicians, nurses, and other healthcare providers

-- The hospital’s own incompetence in terms of administering and overseeing medical services, hiring and supervising staff, repairing and maintaining equipment, etc.
+- The hospital’s own incompetence in terms of administering, or:

 What happens if family members cannot agree on who will file the case?

 Usually there aren’t family disputes over who will act on behalf of the deceased.
-If the dispute can’t be settled among the survivors, it will have to be resolved by the courts.
+If the survivors can’t settle the dispute amongst themselves, the courts will have to resolve it.
 The court will take many factors into account and then appoint a representative of the decedent’s estate.
-That representative will be the only one allowed to file the claim.
+That representative will be the only one who can file the claim.

 What if the deceased left behind no immediate survivors?